AuReMe/esmecata/README.md

                         Proportion [0 to 1] of proteomes required to occur in a proteins cluster for that cluster to be kept in core proteome assembly.
   -m MMSEQS_OPTIONS, --mmseqs MMSEQS_OPTIONS
                         String containing mmseqs options for cluster command (except --threads which is already set by --cpu command and -v).
 If nothing is given, esmecata will used the option "--min-seq-id 0.3 -c 0.8"
   --linclust            Use mmseqs linclust (clustering in lienar time) to cluster proteins sequences.
-It is faster than mmseqs cluster (default behaviour) but less senstitive.
+It is faster than mmseqs cluster (default behaviour) but less sensitive.
   -p PROPAGATE_ANNOTATION, --propagate PROPAGATE_ANNOTATION
-                        Proportion [0 to 1] of the frequence of an annotation to be propagated from the protein of a cluster to the reference protein of the cluster.
+                        Proportion [0 to 1] of the occurrence of an annotation to be propagated from the protein of a cluster to the reference protein of the cluster.
 0 mean the annotations from all proteins are propagated to the reference and 1 only the annotation occurring in all the proteins of the cluster (default).
   --uniref              Use uniref cluster to extract more annotations from the representative member of the cluster associated to the proteins.
 Needs the --sparql option.
-  --expression          Extract expresion information associated to the proteins.
+  --expression          Extract expression information associated to the proteins.
 Needs the --sparql option.
   --beta                Use uniprot beta REST query.
   -r RANK_LIMIT, --rank-limit RANK_LIMIT
                         This option limit the rank used by the tool for searching for proteomes.
 The given rank and all the superior ranks will be ignored.
 Look at the readme for more information (and a list of possible rank).